drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Examples 6: Pseudo Rings

-It is possible to mimic the presence of a ring by designing a pseudo-cycle, whose "closure" will be an intramolecular hydrogen bond in the structure concerned.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/examples-6-pseudo-rings-49b2b7db'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to mimic the presence of a ring by designing a pseudo-cycle, whose "closure" will be an intramolecular hydrogen bond in the structure concerned.
 *[nce]: New Chemical Entity: a compound not previously described.